ayurkevichdh/claude-code-gitlab/README.md

 This command will guide you through setting up the GitHub app and required secrets.

+For GitLab projects you can run `bun run bin/install-gitlab-app.ts` to automatically add the necessary variables and CI file.

 **Note**:

 - You must be a repository admin to install the GitHub app and add secrets